scipy-conference/scipy_proceedings/papers/alexandr_fonari/alexandr_fonari.rst

 This is also an example of loosely coupled (embarrassingly parallel) jobs.
 In particular, calculations of the deformed cells only depend on the bulk calculation and do not depend on each other.
-Thus, all the deformation jobs can be submitted in parallel, greatly facilitating high-throughput runs.
+Thus, all the deformation jobs can be submitted in parallel, facilitating high-throughput runs.

-Experimental structure refinement from powder diffraction is another example where more complex optimization is used.
+Structure refinement from powder diffraction experiment is another example where more complex optimization is used.
 Powder diffraction is a widely used method in drug discovery to assess purity of the material and discover known or unknown crystal polymorphs [Powder]_.
 In particular, there is interest in fitting of the experimental powder diffraction intensity peaks to the indexed peaks (Pawley refinement) [Jansen]_.
-Here we employed the open source ``lmfit`` package [Lmfit]_ to perform a minimization of the multivariable Voigt-like function that represents the entire diffraction spectrum.
+Here we employed the open source lmfit package [Lmfit]_ to perform a minimization of the multivariable Voigt-like function that represents the entire diffraction spectrum.
-This allows the user to refine (optimize) unit cell parameters coming from the indexing data as a result goodness of fit (:math:`R`-factor) between experimental and simulated spectrum is reported.
+This allows the user to refine (optimize) unit cell parameters coming from the indexing data and as the result, goodness of fit (:math:`R`-factor) between experimental and simulated spectrum is minimized.

 Machine learning techniques
 ---------------------------